 ```

-You should see a message that indicates the service is active (running).
+You should see a message indicating that the service is active (running).

 ```bash